-The World Health Organization (WHO) has recommended SMS-based programs for TB patients as a standard, user-friendly, and cost-effective method to ensure medical adherence and facilitate information sharing.
-Collaborating with WHO, researchers developed an mHealth smoking cessation package called mTB-Tobacco, through which TB-related messages can be delivered via SMS to the mobile phones of patients.
-The ARK Foundation, in collaboration with the University of Edinburgh, initiated this mHealth intervention under the umbrella of the NIHR-funded RESPIRE program.
+The World Health Organization (WHO) has recommended SMS-based programs for TB patients as a standard, user-friendly, and cost-effective method to ensure medical adherence and facilitate information sharina.
+Collaborating with WHO. researchers developed an mHealth smoking cessation package called mTB-Tobacco, through which TB-related messages can be delivered via SMS to the mobile phones of The ARK Foundation, patients. collaboration with the University Edinburgh. initiated this mHealth intervention under the umbrella of the NIHR-funded RESPIRE program.